On this page:

 16 seconds |

 Keep in mind that your experience will likely be different and that these NBN upload speed estimates are measured at the maximum upload speed of each plan.
-Speeds will likely also vary depending on the website.
+Speeds are also likely to vary depending on the website you’re uploading to.

 NBN plans with good upload speeds

-You’ll find the best upload speeds come with more expensive plans, where you’ll also find the best download speeds.
-Below you’ll find a table of NBN 50 and NBN 100 plans, which offer top theoretical upload speeds of between 20Mbps and 40Mbps.
+You’ll find more expensive plans feature the best upload speeds, and also the best download speeds.
+Below is a table of NBN 50 and NBN 100 plans, which offer top theoretical upload speeds of between 20Mbps and 40Mbps.

 The following table shows a selection of published cheap NBN 100 plans on Canstar Blue’s database, listed in order of standard monthly cost, from the lowest to highest, and then by alphabetical order of provider.
 Use our comparison tool to see plans from a range of other providers.
 This is a selection of products with links to a referral partner.